Reference: Core API¶

 fetch (required)¶

-Async function that fetches the item.
+Async function that fetches a single item by ID.
 Must return the data or throw an error.

 if (!res.ok) throw new Error('Failed to fetch user')